This is my review of the HSBC Premier World Elite Mastercard credit card.

 It is a bit of an oddity amongst all of the other credit cards covered in this series for two reasons.
 The first is that the airline rewards programme – whilst VERY generous – is a sideshow to the rest of the card.
 The second is that the card can only be obtained if you have a HSBC Premier bank account.

 HSBC Premier has tough eligibility criteria.
-See here and click on the Eligibility button to see the details.
+See here and scroll down to see the criteria.

 As well as opening a HSBC Premier current account, you must ALSO have £50,000 invested with HSBC, either in a savings account or via an investment product.